![]() |

 Finally, Buckstones Jump is a good place for beginners to try wild swimming – but please be aware of the wild swimming dangers and read my short guide below to help you plan the best experience:

-- Precise what3words locations – accurate to 3 meters to find every swim spot quickly
+- Precise what3words locations (down to 3 metres) to find the spots easily

-- Phone-friendly format – designed for easy use on the go, with clickable links and offline access
+- A phone-friendly, downloadable on-the-go format with clickable links and offline access

 0 Comments